ateshkoul/interpersonal_movement_synch/README.md

 # interpersonal_movement_synch
-Code for interpersonal movement synchrony
+Code for analysis of interpersonal movement synchrony